Workshop Speakers, Class Info, and Bios for the 2018 conference

-Proceeds go toward scholarships with the Centralia College foundation and toward the continuation of the conference.
-Sign up early for the best rate!
+Proceeds go toward scholarships with the Centralia College Foundation and toward the continuation of the conference.

 Click to enlarge

 This year, along with a few of the perennial favorites, we have many new presenters.
-Scoll down on this page to read the presenter bios and about their workshops.
+Scroll down on this page to read the presenter bios and about their workshops.

 We hope to see you there!